The Projection Booth podcast covers Point Blank

 Parker is terrible.

 Almost everything about it is awful.
-It opens well enough, with a heist set at the Ohio State Fair, […]
+It opens well enough, with a heist set at the Ohio State Fair, which […]

 UK first editions of the Parker novels (plus some reprints), 1967–1970